microsoft/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

 ## Requirements

-You must have a working Azure subscription to carry out this hands-on lab step-by-step without a spending cap to deploy the Barracuda firewall from the Azure Marketplace.
+You must have a working Azure subscription to carry out this hands-on lab step-by-step.

 ## Help references